endemic/nathandemick.com/_drafts/2016-07-12-how-to-make-a-simple-python-web-application.markdown

     ```

 6. Routes CREATE!
+  * `GET /`
+    Traditional "list/index" of all database entries
-  * GET /
+  * `GET /rando`
-    Get a JSON representation of a "random" banner unit, so it can be embedded/displayed in a page
+    Get a "random" banner unit, so it can be embedded/displayed in a page
-  * GET /:id
+  * `GET /:id`
-    Get a JSON representation of a _specific_ banner unit (for testing or whatever)
+    Get a _specific_ banner unit (for testing or whatever)
-  * GET /:id/forward
+  * `GET /:id/forward`
     Forward user to end `url`, of a unit, after incrementing the `clicks` column

+7. Make some tests
+  * CherryPy makes it relatively easy to add some functional tests to your app